094459/newsletter-oss-projects/README.md

 [duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
 Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
 Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

+**gen-ai-cve-patching**

+[gen-ai-cve-patching](https://aws-oss.beachgeek.co.uk/3vy) This repository introduces an innovative automated remediation pipeline, designed to effectively address vulnerabilities detected by AWS ECR Inspector.
+By leveraging Generative AI through Amazon Bedrock's in-context learning, this solution significantly enhances the security posture of application development workflows.
+The architecture integrates with CI/CD processes, offering a comprehensive and automated approach to vulnerability management.
+The architecture diagram provided illustrates the solution's key components and their interactions, ensuring a holistic vulnerability remediation strategy.(#197)

 **powerpipe**

 [powerpipe](https://aws-oss.beachgeek.co.uk/3qd) is dashboards and benchmarks as code.
 Use it to visualise any data source, and run compliance benchmarks and controls, for effective decision-making and ongoing compliance monitoring.
 As with all the Turbot open source projects, excellent documentation, and they have included a video that provides a demo of this at work. (#192)